Google Adds Feature to Help China Searchers

 Beijing.
 Google has fired a new salvo in a censorship battle with Beijing by adding a feature that suggests alternatives for search terms that might result in blocked results.

-Google’s announcement Thursday did not mention of Beijing’s extensive Internet controls.
+Google’s announcement on Thursday did not mention of Beijing’s extensive Internet controls.
 But it comes after filters were tightened so severely in recent weeks that searches fail for some restaurants, universities or tourist information.
 Authorities were aiming to stamp out talk about an embarrassing scandal over the fall of a rising Communist Party star.

-Google closed its China-based search engine in 2010 to avoid cooperating with government censorship.
+Google Inc. closed its China-based search engine in 2010 to avoid cooperating with government censorship.
 Mainland users can see its Chinese-language site in Hong Kong but the connection breaks if they search for sensitive terms.

 The new feature will alert users in China if they type in a search term that “may temporarily break your connection to Google” and suggest alternative terms, Google said in a blog post signed by a senior vice president, Alan Eustace.